Timeshare: Criticism

 The United States Federal Trade Commission provides consumers with information regarding timeshare pricing and other related information.
 Also known as Universal Lease Programs (ULPs), timeshares are considered to be securities under the law.

-Many timeshare owners complain about the annual maintenance fee (which includes property taxes) being too high.
+Many timeshare owners complain about the annual maintenance fee being too high.

 Timeshare developers contend that pricing compared to staying at hotels in the long term is projected to be lower to the timeshare owner.
-However, a hotel guest does not have a monthly vacation mortgage payment, upfront cost, fixed schedule, maintenance fees, and preset vacation locations.
+However, hotel guests do not have monthly vacation mortgage payments, upfront costs, fixed schedules, maintenance fees, and preset vacation locations.
 Many owners also complain that the increasing cost of timeshares and accompanying maintenance and exchange fees are rising faster than hotel rates in the same areas.

 The industry's reputation has been severely injured by the comparison of the timeshare salesman to the used car salesman, because of the sales pressure put on the prospective buyer to "buy today".
 "The discounted price I quoted you is only good if you buy today", is the industry standard's pitch to close the sale on the first visit to the resort.
 Many have left a timeshare tour complaining of being exhausted by the barrage of salespeople they had to deal with before they finally exited the tour.
 The term "TO", or "turn over" man, was coined in the land industry, and quickly evolved to the timeshare industry.
 Once the original tour guide or salesman gives the prospective buyer the pitch and price, the "TO" is sent in to drop the price and secure the down payment.

 Exiting a timeshare without the cooperation of the developer is not easy, and often requires the assistance of a specialist.
 This specialist may be a broker who works both sides of the market, or an attorney who can litigate the contract.
 While some timeshare exit specialists are legitimate, the business is plagued by scammers who cold-call owners and solicit payment in advance for nonexistent services.
 The original buyer of a timeshare generally takes a substantial loss when a timeshare is successfully resold.
 In 2017, Spanish police arrested 35 people in connection with a fraudulent timeshare resale operation on the Costa del Sol that had taken an estimated £11m profit from 500 victims.